-The specific systems implemented at the Naturgy plants to reduce the impact on people and the environment of the generation of radioactive waste is dealt with in section 4.3.2 Specific Radioactive Waste and Used Fuel Systems.
+The specific systems implemented at the plants owned by Naturgy to reduce the impact on people and the environment of the generation of radioactive waste is dealt with in section 4.3.2 Specific Radioactive Waste and Spent Fuel Systems.

-In order to minimise the impact of liquid and gaseous effluents on people and the environment, the Almaraz and Trillo plants have Liquid and Gaseous Waste Treatment Systems which halt the activity of the fluids before they are released into the environment.
+To minimise the impact of liquid and gaseous effluents on people and the environment, the Almaraz and Trillo plants have Liquid and Gaseous Waste Treatment Systems which halt the activity of the fluids before they are released into the environment.

 An Effluent Surveillance and Sampling System has also been installed at discharge points.
-Based on the measurements obtained, and making use of the Dose Calculation Manual (DCM), the effective dose to the public is calculated, checking that the dose remains at minimal levels, always lower than those caused by natural radiation.
+Based on the measurements obtained and making use of the Dose Calculation Manual (DCM), the effective dose to the public is calculated, checking that the dose remains at minimal levels, always lower than those caused by natural radiation.

-However, in order to verify experimentally the impact that radioactive effluents could have on the environment, the power plants carry out an Environmental Radiological Surveillance Programme by taking direct measurements of the radiation levels in the vicinity of the facilities and radiochemical analyses of a number of types of environmental samples collected from a set of sampling points.
+However, to verify experimentally the impact that radioactive effluents could have on the environment, the power plants carry out an Environmental Radiological Surveillance Programme by taking direct measurements of the radiation levels in the vicinity of the facilities and radiochemical analyses of several types of environmental samples collected from a set of sampling points.

-Comprehensive surveillance is maintained over all abiotic elements and living species representative of the ecosystems associated with the natural resources in the area surrounding the power plants (airborne, terrestrial and aquatic).
+Comprehensive surveillance is maintained over all abiotic elements and living species representative of the ecosystems associated with the natural resources in the area surrounding the power plants (airborne, terrestrial, and aquatic).